• Published: May 05 2025 05:16 PM

 wave

-Ray & Mascari Inc. Recall: This recall affects 4 Count Vine Ripe Tomatoes, packaged in 20 oz (567g) clam shell containers with UPC# 7 96553 20062 1 and lot numbers RM250424 15250B or RM250427 15250B.
-These tomatoes were sold by Gordon Food Service Stores across 11 states: Illinois, Indiana, Kentucky, Michigan, Missouri, Mississippi, New York, Ohio, Pennsylvania, Tennessee, and Wisconsin.
-If you purchased these tomatoes, do not eat them.
-Discard them immediately.
+This recall affects their 4 Count Vine Ripe Tomatoes, packaged in 20 oz (567g) clam shell containers.
+Look for UPC# 7 96553 20062 1 and lot numbers RM250424 15250B or RM250427 15250B.
+These were sold by Gordon Food Service Stores in 11 states: Illinois, Indiana, Kentucky, Michigan, Missouri, Mississippi, New York, Ohio, Pennsylvania, Tennessee, and Wisconsin.
+If you bought these, don't eat them!
+Throw them away immediately.
+Seriously, don't even think about it.
+Contact Ray & Mascari Inc. at 1-317-637-0234 (Monday-Saturday, 6 am-5 pm EDT) if you have questions or if you got sick after eating them.

-Williams Farms Repack LLC Recall: This recall is broader, encompassing various sizes of tomatoes sold under both the Williams Farms Repack and H&C Farms labels.
-The recalled sizes include: 4x5 2 layer, 60ct 2layer, 3ct trays (Williams Farms Repack label), and 5x6 25lb, 6x6 25lb (H&C Farms Label).
-Lot codes vary (R4467 and R4470) depending on the size and packaging.
+This one's bigger.
+It covers various sizes of tomatoes sold under both the Williams Farms Repack and H&C Farms labels.
+We're talking 4x5 2 layer, 60ct 2layer, 3ct trays (Williams Farms Repack label), and 5x6 25lb, 6x6 25lb (H&C Farms Label).
+Lot codes vary (R4467 and R4470), depending on the size and packaging.
 These tomatoes were distributed to wholesalers and distributors in Georgia, North Carolina, and South Carolina between April 23rd and 28th, 2025.
+If you have any of these, don't eat them.
+Toss them or return them for a refund.
+Call Jason Breland at 843-866-7707 or 843-599-5154 (Monday-Friday 8:00 am-5:00 pm EDT) with questions.

-Understanding Salmonella and Protecting Yourself
+Understanding Salmonella and Staying Safe

 FAQ